 A compliant passport photo comes down to afew essential factors: sharp focus, correct framing, even lighting, and aneutral expression.

 Need help?
-Eire Passports can reviewyour photo and guide you through the process before you submit.
+Eire Passports can review your photo and guide you through the process before you submit.

 Contact us today for expert support.